 Smoke the jalapeño poppers at 275ºF for 75-90 minutes until the bacon is crispy.

 I used the Traeger Pro Series 575 and Traeger Signature pellets for smoking.
 It took the full 90 minutes for my bacon to get as crisp as I wanted.
 You’ll definitely want to keep an eye on your poppers, though.
-If I learned anything making our smoked twice baked potatoes, it’s that bacon goes from perfect to burned in what seems like seconds on the grill.
+Our smoked twice baked potatoes taught me timing perfect bacon on the grill can be tricky.

 Can I make these smoked jalapeño poppers in an oven?